bradonomics/bradonomics.com/_articles/2013-02-07-education-of-millionaires-summary.md

 type: article
 ---

 I read an article by Michael Ellsberg called [8 Steps to Getting What You Want...
 Without Formal Credentials](https://tim.blog/2011/09/29/8-steps-to-getting-what-you-want-without-formal-credentials/) when it was first published in September of 2011.
-At the time, it didn't have much affect on me.
+At the time, it didn't have much effect on me.
 A few weeks ago a friend recommended the article and I read it again.
 This time, I was ready to hear Ellsberg's message.
 The book reviews on bradonomics are largely from the advice he gives in that article so I thought it fitting to read and summarize his book.

 If you're already on the "college-isn't-the-best-use-of-time" bandwagon, you can skip the book.
-It does have a lot of good stories about people finding their way without a university degree but the article above outlines the core of Michael's approach to educating yourself without the sales pitch that university isn't all it's cracked-up to be.
+It does have a lot of good stories about people finding their way without a university degree but the article above outlines the core of Michael's approach to educating yourself without the sales pitch that university isn't all it's cracked up to be.

 The book, [*The Education of Millionaires*](https://www.worldcat.org/title/education-of-millionaires-its-not-what-you-think-and-its-not-too-late/oclc/760072931), is broken into seven success skills.

 ## Success Skill #1: How to Make Your Work Meaningful and You Meaning Work

 I've read a lot of *follow your passion* literature and never found much of it helpful.
 I've done exercises to learn what your passion is and read about how to turn that passion into a career.
-After every book and every article I've been left wanting.
-Perhaps it's not the authors fault, it is a hard topic to write on, but I'm more-and-more persuaded that what Ellsberg talks about in this first success skill is the way to go.
+After every book and every article, I've been left wanting.
+Perhaps it's not the author's fault, it is a hard topic to write on, but I'm more and more persuaded that what Ellsberg talks about in this first success skill is the way to go.

 Michael talks about "The Art of Earning a Living" and gives four steps to "aligning your money and your meaning."
-The basic premise being, once you aren't worried about paying your bills, you can create more time to focus on meaning.
+The basic premise is, once you aren't worried about paying your bills, you can create more time to focus on meaning.

 ### Step 1: Getting on Your Feet Financially